-The Planning Commission (as recently as their last meeting on April 24, 2007) has approved Conditional Use Permits for cellular facilities in commercial and manufacturing zones.
+The Planning Commission (as recently as their meeting of April 24, 2007) has approved Conditional Use Permits for cellular facilities in commercial and manufacturing zones.
 The basis of the Commission's approval of each CUP, was the fact that the facilities were camouflaged (the antennas and equipment were incorporated into a building/structure or built into the existing environment in a manner that results in the antennas/equipment not being noticeable).

 Camouflaged facilities work best when they can be incorporated into existing buildings or structures, such as tower elements of buildings and existing light/utility structures.
-Besides commercial and manufacturing zones, these types of structures tend to be in public and quasi-public areas such as schools, churches, parks, golf courses and community buildings.
+Recent approved installations include antennas hidden behind the parapet of the reconstructed Acorn building and antennas located behind the vents of the existing Granary building (Cool Hand Luke's).
+Besides commercial and manufacturing zones, opportunities exist to incorporate similar installations in buildings such as schools, churches, parks, golf courses and community buildings.
+However, since many of these buildings are located in residential zones, an amendment to the Zoning Regulations will be required to consider these installations.